Moses Pergament, Volume One: A Musical Miscellany

 The neglect of Moses Pergament (1893–1977) can be ascribed in part to the complexities of his life: he was born in Finland of Lithuanian-Jewish stock, a student in Russia and a Swedish citizen by 1919.
 As a result, no national culture stepped forward to claim him, with his outsider status initially worsened by blatant anti-Semitism – and the gradual realisation that he was one of the most interesting Swedish composers of the mid-twentieth century then fell away again after his death.
 This series of recordings aim to return his music to the public ear, beginning with an album tracing the growth of his style, from early Romanticism to a spicy Bartókian vivacity, occasionally animated by Jewish melos and dance-rhythms.

-"[The piano concerto] is a most attractive work, strongly characterised and with a real sense of personality, and it’s played with authority by Martin Malmgren."
+"[The piano concerto] is a most attractive work, strongly characterised and with a real sense of personality, and it’s played with authority by Martin Malmgren. (…) This is a splendidly realised project (…) Malmgren is an especially valuable presence here, both for his stirring performance in the concerto and in the solo piano works and transcriptions."

 Jonathan Woolf, Music Web Interntional